-- 1. Comparative study of different models of curriculum development and presentation as a seminar. - 2.
-Preparation of lesson plan based on constructivists learning designs in different school subjects Science, Social Science, Mathematics, Language. - 3.
+- 1. Compare different models of curriculum development and prepare a report. - 2.
+Prepare a lesson plan based on Constructivism for your subject. - 3.
 Develop a study material for an unit in IX standard text book. - 4.
 Prepare any one of alternative assessment tools to assess learners performance in any of school subjects or in any one of co-curricular areas. - 5.
-Discuss on centraised Vs decentraised curriculum and submit a report
+Discuss on centralised Vs decentralised curriculum and submit a report